gingerbeardman/Word-Counter/Word Counter.novaextension/README.md

 - FIXME
 - NOTE

-You can configure your own list of words through the "Configure Tracked Words" command.
+You can configure your own list of words through **Project Settings...**